Cotellic (Cobimetinib)

 Sun Exposure

 Avoid going out in the sun as you may become more sensitive to sunlight and get severe sunburns more easily.
-If you must go in the sun, wear protective clothing covering your head, face, arms and legs, and use broad spectrum (UVA/UVB) sunscreen and lip balm with minimum SPF 30+, reapplied every 2-3 hours.
+If you must go in the sun, wear protective clothing covering head, face, arms and legs, and use broad spectrum sunscreen (minimum SPF 30+) reapplied every 2-3 hours.

 Storage

-Keep your tablets in the blister pack until it is time to take them, as taking them out early may affect how well they keep.
-Store the tablets in a cool, dry place where the temperature stays below 30°C. Do not store Cotellic in the bathroom, near a sink, on a window sill, or in the car, as heat and dampness can destroy the medicine.
-Keep it in a locked cupboard at least one-and-a-half metres above the ground, away from young children.
+Keep your tablets in the blister pack until it is time to take them.
+Store in a cool, dry place where the temperature stays below 30°C. Do not store in the bathroom, near a sink, on a window sill, or in the car, as heat and dampness can destroy the medicine.
+Keep out of reach of children – a locked cupboard at least one-and-a-half metres above the ground is recommended.

 Overdose Information

-If you think that you or anyone else has taken too much Cotellic, you may need urgent medical attention.
-You should immediately phone the Poisons Information Centre (by calling 13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital.
-Do this even if there are no signs of discomfort or poisoning.
+If you think you or anyone else has taken too much Cotellic, seek urgent medical attention immediately.
+Contact the Poisons Information Centre (13 11 26), your doctor, or go to the Emergency Department at your nearest hospital, even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions